open-rmf/rmf/README.md

 If you want to try Open-RMF we recommend installing the binaries.
 Building from source is better suited for developers who wish to add new features or fix bugs.

 ### Setup
-Instruction below are aimed at `Ubuntu 22.04`.
+Instruction below are aimed at `Ubuntu`.

 First please follow the installation instructions to install ROS 2 for the `distro` of choice from supported versions listed above.
 It is recommended to install ROS 2 via binary debians.